orchidsoftware/orchid.software/docs/en/docs/alert.md

 description: The Laravel Orchid Notifications documentation page is the ultimate resource for learning how to use the Orchid Notifications system to send real-time notifications to your users.
 Discover how to easily create and manage notification channels, customize notification templates, and send notifications through a variety of methods.
 Whether you're a beginner or an advanced developer, this page has everything you need to get started with Orchid Notifications.
 ---

-Notifications are a great way to let your users know what's going on in your app.
-For example, they can alert the user when a long process is complete or a new message arrives.
-In this section, we'll show you how to use them in your app.
+Notifications are a powerful tool that allows you to keep your users informed and engaged with your app.
+They can be used to alert users of important events, such as the completion of a long process or the arrival of a new message.
+In this guide, we will show you how to use notifications in your app using Laravel Orchid.

-## Flash messages
+## Flash Messages

-Flash notification is a one-time message that will be deleted upon the next access.
-Notifications are designed to inform about the event that occurred directly, for example, a message about saving data.
+A flash notification is a one-time message that will be automatically deleted after the user views it.
+These notifications are designed to inform the user of an event that has just occurred, such as the successful saving of data.

-ORCHID has a convenient call and display notifications over one-time flash-data.
+Laravel Orchid provides a simple and convenient way to create and display flash notifications through the use of flash data.
+To create a flash notification, you can use the following code:

 ```php
 use Orchid\Support\Facades\Alert;